 New York Legal Market

 New York is the largest legal market by headcount in the country.
 It is the financial center of the US (and many would argue the world), so much of the practice is driven by corporate work and all of the firms located in NYC have financial institutions as clients.
 Other potential clients may include consumer products companies and retail companies.
 A high percentage of the most highly regarded firms in the world call New York home and many of the most high profile clients go there for legal services.
 These clients may be large or small, but they likely have needs that cross practice areas from transactional to regulatory to litigation.
 As a result, the firms that service these clients tend to offer a broad range of services in their New York office.
-The average headcount of NLJ 350 firms in this market is 101.
-There are 234 NLJ 500 firms in New York who employ 23,649 attorneys.

 New York also has many types of firms – large, international firms with several offices as well as smaller, prestigious boutiques.
 Large New York firms set the market for associate compensation – not only for the city, but for other major legal markets across the country.
 However, outside New York, only a small handful of firms match the high end of the New York payscale.